Where To Find the Clearest Water in the Caribbean: Best Beaches To Explore

 Coco Plum Beach, The Bahamas

 The Bahamas are well-known amongst travelers who love accessible beaches, recreation and tourist-friendly towns.
-Many first-time cruisers pick this country for their inaugural journeys, and the snorkeling sites, underwater caves and wildlife like sharks are exciting for the adventurous.
-And the flavorful cuisine definitely can’t hurt.
+Many first-time cruisers pick this country for their inaugural journeys.
+The snorkeling sites, underwater caves and wildlife like sharks are exciting for the adventurous.
+And the flavorful cuisine definitely can’t hurt!

-Tip: Coco Plum Beach is only accessible via a pretty bumpy road and doesn’t have amenities like toilets or trash cans, so come prepared with bags for your garbage, water and anything else you might need.
+Tip: Coco Plum Beach is only accessible via a pretty bumpy road and doesn’t have amenities like toilets or trash cans.
+So make sure to prepare adequately with bags for your garbage, water and any other essentials you might need.

 Here’s what else to enjoy while you’re in the area: